Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

-\begin{definition} A partial packing is {\em reasonable} if every bin $b$ contains \begin{itemize} \item one item of size $S$, if $size(b) \in [S,L-1]$, \item one item of size $L$, if $size(b) = L$, \item two items of size $S$ or one item of size $L$, if $size(b) \in [L+1,L+S-1]$, \item one item of size $S$ and one item of size $L$, if $size(b) = L+S$, and \item three items of size $S$ or one item of size $S$ and one item of size $L$, if $size(b) \in [L+S+1,2L-1]$. \end{itemize} \end{definition} Note that a reasonable partial packing contains no wasteful, bad, or empty bins.
+\begin{definition} A packing is {\em reasonable} if, except for those bins that arrive when there are no items of size $L$ remaining or at most two items of size $S$ remaining, every bin $b$ it uses contains \begin{itemize} \item one item of size $S$, if $size(b) \in [S,L-1]$, \item one item of size $L$, if $size(b) = L$, \item two items of size $S$ or one item of size $L$, if $size(b) \in [L+1,L+S-1]$, \item one item of size $S$ and one item of size $L$, if $size(b) = L+S$, and \item three items of size $S$ or one item of size $S$ and one item of size $L$, if $size(b) \in [L+S+1,2L-1]$. \end{itemize} \end{definition} Note that a feasible packing with no bad bins is reasonable.

-For any packing, consider the first bin after which there are no items of size $L$ remaining or at most 2 items of size $S$ remaining.
-This bin is called the {\em key bin} of the packing.
-The partial packing that assigns the same items into each bin up to and including its key bin and assigns no items to any subsequent bin is called the {\em front} of the packing.
-We say that a packing is {\em reasonable} if it is thrifty and its front is reasonable.

 \begin{corollary} For any set of items and any sequence of bins, there exists an optimal packing that is reasonable. \end{corollary}

 From now on, we will restrict attention to reasonable packings.